mohamed-services/mnn/README.md

 If the size of an output token is larger than 1024 like 4096 then it will be split into 4 tokens using linear transformation.

+Open item, the byte embedding in the Tokenization section is of size 16 while the value size here is 1024, so how many bytes get packed into one value token, and which layer does that packing, still needs to be specified.

 ## Asynchronous

-The system is truly asynchronous which means that the system don't care if token A was inputed before token B or token B was inputed before token A.
+The system is truly asynchronous which means that the system doesn't care if token A was input before token B or token B was input before token A.

 ## Next step generation